-- Ans: (a) Reason (R) is the correct explanation of Assertion (A) because, roughly 270 million (or 27 crore) people in India live in poverty in 2011-12. - 5.
+- Ans. (a) Both A and R are true and R is the correct explanation of A. - 10.
 Assertion (A): A common method used to measure poverty is based on the income or consumption levels.

-Reason (R): A person is considered poor if his or her income or consumption level falls below a given "minimum level" necessary to fulfill the basic needs.
+Reason (R): A person is considered poor if his or her income or consumption level falls below a given 'minimum level' necessary to fulfill the basic needs.